 6. No burley is to be used.
 Although commercial scents are permitted.

 8. All fish must be photographed on a tournament sticker, that is fish lying on top of the sticker.
 In addition, you must have your allocated token for the day in the photo, with your angler name.
 NB: you will need the token word with your angler name on for each angler each day, as the token changes on a daily basis.

-10. All Other Species must be QLD legal length to qualify for recording purposes and must be photographed on the tournament sticker with token.
+10. All Other Species must be QLD legal length to qualify for recording purposes and must be photographed on the tournament sticker with daily token and angler name.

 11. In the event of there being two or more fish of equal length qualifying for the longest fish (Flathead or otherwise), the first fish caught will be declared the winner.